Guests and Non-Resident Use of Facilities

-- After 10:00pm or at other times designated by the Area Coordinator, guests may only enter the building if they are accompanied by a host who is a resident of the building.
+- Guests may only enter the building if they are accompanied by a host who is a resident of the building.
 The guest will be required to present a picture ID and sign in to gain entrance to the building.

 - During the course of their visit, guests are expected to behave in a way that positively contributes to the residential community, showing respect and consideration for others and for property.

 - Guests who are acting inappropriately may be asked to leave the residence.

 - Guests will not be issued keys or electronic door access, nor are residents to permit guests to use keys or electronic door access.
 Guests will not be issued, nor are they to be given, bathroom keys.

 - All guests who will be in the residential areas between the hours of 10:00PM and 8:00AM are required to register their presence in the residential areas through their host at the Community Front Desk.
 Additionally, all guests who have not registered their presence in a residential area and do not have in their possession a valid guest registration form between the hours of 10:00PM and 8:00AM may be considered trespassers and subject to arrest.